 CORNISH: Medjdoub straddles two worlds.
 He's a student at the Sorbonne in Paris, and would like to get an apartment in the city.
 But he says his district number - it's like an American zip code - is hurting his chances.
 Now, don't get me wrong.
 Ismael Medjdoub says he's proud to be from a banlieue, a town called Tremblay en France.
 But he knows people look down on those communities.

-I. MEDJDOUB: Every time that say to someone, I'm coming from suburbs, they have some pity for me that I cannot understand.
+I. MEDJDOUB: Every time that I say to someone, I'm coming from suburbs, they have some pity for me that I cannot understand.

 CORNISH: Pity for you.

 I. MEDJDOUB: Yeah.
 They have pity for me.
 I remember that when I was in my first year of history at the Sorbonne University, I had to make homework, and I have one week of delay.
 And I'm going to see the professor and tell them that I was sorry.
 And he answer to me, don't worry.
 You are coming from suburbs so I know what you are feeling.
 And I was - what?
 (Laughter).
 I mean, come on, guy.
-I'm leaving in a big house with two cats.
+I'm living in a big house with two cats.
 And so you see, it's not the image that you are making of suburbs.

 CORNISH: We arrive at the small, quiet station in Tremblay en France, a world apart from Paris.
 We head to a small cafe across the street to meet Ismael's mother, Fatihah Medjdoub.